fabianabarca/slidev-theme-kalouk/example.md

 # Layouts

 ---

-# Layouts

-Kalouk's layouts use the magic of Naive UI to enable new components and styles, like cards and grids.
+layout: fact
 ---

-## Grid

-Hola
+# The Secret Sauce

+Kalouk's layouts use PrimeVue UI components to enable new styles and functionality.

 ---
 layout: subsection